Adam Hollier

-Adam Hollier is an American politician who was the director of the Michigan Veterans Affairs Agency, appointed by Governor Gretchen Whitmer.
+Adam Hollier (OH-lee-eh, born September 26, 1985) is an American politician who was the director of the Michigan Veterans Affairs Agency, appointed by Governor Gretchen Whitmer.
 Hollier served in the Michigan Senate, representing the 2nd Senate district, serving Wayne County including Detroit, the Grosse Pointes, Hamtramck, Harper Woods, and Highland Park from 2018 to 2022.

 Early life and education

-Hollier was born and raised in the North End of Detroit.
-As the son of retired social worker Jacquelene Hollier and retired Detroit Fire Department Captain and Wayne County Health Department Training Officer Carl Hollier, service to people and the community were ingrained in Hollier from a young age.

-Hollier is a graduate of Detroit Public Schools.
+Hollier was born and raised in the North End of Detroit, and is a graduate of Detroit Public Schools.
 He earned a Bachelor of Arts degree in labor relations from Cornell University, where he played safety on the football team and was a decathlete.
 Hollier enlisted in the United States Army and later served as a civil affairs officer in the United States Army Reserve.
 He earned a Master of Urban Planning from the University of Michigan.

 Hollier is of Black and Native American descent, specifically from the Muscogee Nation.